-For information on employment at USAID/El Salvador, please visit our Job Opportunities section in this website.
+For information on employment at USAID/El Salvador, please visit our Vacany Annoucements section in the USAID website.

 I am interested in knowing more about USAID study scholarships offered to international students and how to apply for them.

 USAID does not provide tuition grants or scholarships to individuals.
-Such applicants should contact the U.S. Department of State: http://exchanges.state.gov/education/
+Such applicants should contact the U.S. Department of State's Bureau of Educational and Cultural Affairs.

 Could you provide me with a list of private voluntary and non-governmental organizations working with USAID?

-The USAID Office of Private and Voluntary Cooperation (PVC) publication, Report of Voluntary Agencies Engaged in Overseas Relief and Development (VolAg Report) can be accessed at: http://transition.usaid.gov/our_work/cross-cutting_programs/private_voluntary_cooperation/pub.html.
+The USAID Office of Private and Voluntary Cooperation (PVC) publication, Report of Voluntary Agencies Engaged in Overseas Relief and Development (VolAg Report) 2013 can be found here.

 We are a U.S. non-profit organization and would like to know how we can get funding for our programs from USAID.

-In addition to the above, the USAID Office of Private and Voluntary Cooperation (PVC) offers programs specifically targeted to a subsector of the "non-profit" organizations--the U.S. private voluntary organizations (PVOs).
+In addition, the USAID Office of Private and Voluntary Cooperation (PVC) offers programs specifically targeted to a subsector of"non-profit organizations-- U.S. private voluntary organizations (PVOs).
 The Office of PVC provides direct support to efforts made by the U.S. PVO community and by its local partner non-governmental organizations (NGOs) to address critical needs in developing countries and emerging democracies.
-The primary way the Office of PVC supports its mission is through the competitive grant programs it administers.
+The primary way the Office of PVC supports its mission is through the competitive grant programs.
 If you are a PVO and would like to work with the Office of PVC or USAID overseas, you must register with USAID.
 Information on PVC and PVO registration can be accessed on the Private Voluntary Organization Registration page.

 If you are a non-profit organization based in El Salvador, you should contact USAID/El Salvador at email@example.com.